 Chris McArthur BE, MBA, FAICD – Director

-Chris is a Partner, Infrastructure Investments, with Colonial First State Global Asset Management.
-He is responsible for the management of selected assets globally, primarily in the transport sector, including board representation on existing assets and evaluation of new investment opportunities.
+Chris is the Head of Asset Management, Australia and Partner, Infrastructure Investments, with Colonial First State Global Asset Management.
+He is responsible for the origination, execution and asset management of unlisted infrastructure investments globally, with a focus on transportation.

-Chris was previously head of the commercial division of Pacific National, the former Toll/Patrick joint venture and Australia’s largest private rail group.
-He also held senior management positions with Qantas in Sydney and London, including Head of the QantasLink group of regional airlines.
+In prior roles, Chris was head of the commercial division of Pacific National, the former Toll/Patrick joint venture and Australia’s largest private rail group.
+He held senior management positions over a ten year career with Qantas in Sydney and London, including Head of QantasLink regional airlines.
 Chris is a current Director of Adelaide Airport and former Director of Perth Airport, and was inaugural Chairman of Airports Coordination Australia Ltd.

 As a full Director of Brisbane Airport Corporation, Chris is also Alternate Director for John Ward.
 Chris is Chairman of the HRR Committee and a member of the FARM Committee.